pypy/pypy/pypy/doc/windows.rst

 Edition.
 Other configurations may work as well.

-The translation scripts will set up the appropriate environment variables for the compiler.
+The translation scripts will set up the appropriate environment variables for the compiler, so you do not need to run vcvars before translation.
 They will attempt to locate the same compiler version that was used to build the Python interpreter doing the translation.
 Failing that, they will pick the most recent Visual Studio compiler they can find.
 In addition, the target architecture